ItinerisLtd/gf-worldpay/README.md

 ## Not Issue

 If **Payment Response password**(also known as`callbackPW`) is incorrect, `InvalidResponseException` is throw to *stop the world*.
-Credit card holders see white screen of death in such case.
+Credit card holders see white screen of death or stuck in "wait for redirection" page in such case.

 ## Features